Divorce is an extraordinarily tough time in anyone’s life, regardless of the circumstances.

 Like all other psychological disorders, a Narcissism Spectrum exists, and everyone is on that spectrum.

-Some people are on the extreme end of the spectrum and may be diagnosed with narcissistic personality disorder (NPD).
+Some people are on the end of the spectrum and may be diagnosed with narcissistic personality disorder (NPD).

 It is essential to note that people diagnosed with this mental illness may/may not show all of the above indicators of narcissistic behaviour.